linux-system-roles/mssql/README.md

 Whether to run the `fedora.linux_system_roles.ha_cluster` role from this role.

-Note that the `fedora.linux_system_roles.ha_cluster` role has the following limitation:
+Note that the `fedora.linux_system_roles.ha_cluster` role has the following limitations:

 * This role replaces the configuration of HA Cluster on specified nodes.
   Any settings not specified in the role variables will be lost.